zachzhou-git/Miguel-Rueda/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 I am an Associate Professor in the [Department of Political Science](https://polisci.emory.edu/) at [Emory University](https://www.emory.edu/home/index.html).
 My research interests include electoral manipulation, civil conflict, electoral systems, and political methodology.
-My work has been published in the *American Political Science Review*, the *American Journal of Political Science*, the *Journal of Politics*, the *Journal of Conflict Resolution*, the *Journal of Theoretical Politics*, *Political Analysis*, and *Political Science Research and Methods*. sdlasgdjsadlsslajkd
+My work has been published in the *American Political Science Review*, the *American Journal of Political Science*, the *Journal of Politics*, the *Journal of Conflict Resolution*, the *Journal of Theoretical Politics*, *Political Analysis*, and *Political Science Research and Methods*.